spookeyy/Store_Management_System/README.md

 This is a command-line interface (CLI) application written in Python for managing stores, products, and categories.
 It allows users to create and manage stores, add and update products, assign categories to products, and perform various other operations.

 ## Features
+- Create a new admin
+- Login to admin account
 - Create a new store
 - Update an existing store
 - Fetch store details by ID